DaoCasino/Whitepaper/DAO.Casino WP.md

 # 2. DAO.Casino Protocol

-The objective of Dao.Casino protocol is to enable a sustainable model which benefits all the parties involved in the online gambling business process. (i.e it should be more profitable for the developer to use Dao.Casino protocol, rather than work on its own, and less costly for a casino operator to provide better service for the players.
+The objective of Dao.Casino protocol is to enable a sustainable model which benefits all the parties involved in the online gambling business process. (i.e. it should be more profitable for the developer to use Dao.Casino protocol, rather than work on its own, and less costly for a casino operator to provide better service for the players.
 Players should have access to more diverse range of games from independent game developers while having a higher level of security than in traditional online casinos).

 Single points of failure - processes of value transfer where trusted third party would be required in a conventional online gambling business is replaced by code consistently executed by Ethereum network - a system of smart contracts.
 These contracts are, simply speaking, just escrows that can be triggered by particular actions performed by the participants and nothing else.
 These actions correspond to the value that the participants add to the ecosystem.
 When there is no human actors with administrator permissions that can change value distribution processes there is no risk of such actors would become corrupt and make changes in their favour.
 This consistency of code is a pretty useful feature in the context of gambling business.